Use a shared image gallery in Azure Lab Services

 When an image is saved to a shared image gallery, Azure Lab Services replicates the saved image to other regions available in the same geography.
 It ensures that the image is available for labs created in other regions in the same geography.
 Saving images to a shared image gallery incurs an additional cost, which includes cost for all replicated images.
 This cost is separate from the Azure Lab Services usage cost.
 For more information about Shared Image Gallery pricing, see Shared Image Gallery – Billing.

-- Create a shared image gallery by using either Azure PowerShell or Azure CLI.
+- Create a shared image gallery.

 - You have attached the shared image gallery to the lab account.
 For step-by-step instructions, see How to attach or detach shared image gallery.